Uiowa-Applied-Topology/tanglenomicon_core_libraries/README.md

 their design markdown files in their header @file block.
 ```

-#### Style Guide
+#### Code Style Guide

 The C/C++ code in this repository is expected to be formatted by the bundled
-clang.tidy configuration.
-Doxygen comments are expected to be formatted by
+clang-format configuration.
+Doxygen comments are expected to be formatted.

-clang.tidy.
+Python code in this repository is expected to be formatted with black.

 ### Tools